riceissa/issarice.com/wiki/information-regarding-website-source-and-page-source.md

 [website source]: https://github.com/riceissa/issarice.com
 [tags index]: _tags/index

-See my [colophon] for more information on how this site is built.
+See my [colophon]() for more information on how this site is built.

-[colophon]: about-the-site#colophon